parmenides714/LoyalistSpies/README.md

 Once the round has been scored start a new round and continue until a player beats the target score.

 ###Scoring###
+-If a player ends the game with a Joker in their hand they are a Traitor.
-Determine the most common suit among missions.
+-Determine the most common suit among all missions.
 That player is Compromised.
 If there is a tie for most common suit, then find the most common suit among failed missions.
 If there is still a tie, then all tied players are compromised.
 Traitors cannot be Compromised.
-If a player does not have the Traitor card at the end of the game, and is not compromised, they are Loyal.
+There does not need to be a Compromised player every round.
+-All other players are Loyal.

-Combine the total VP value of successful missions, loyal players receive this many points.
+-Loyal players recieve points equal to the VP value of all successful missions.
+They also receive 1 extra point for every mission of their suit.
-For each mission belonging to a players suit, they get a point.
-For each mission belonging to the compromised players suit, they get a point.
-For each failed mission, each traitor gets a point.
-If the majority of missions were failed, the traitors gets 10 points.
-If the majority of failed missions were of the compromised players suit, they get 15 points.
+-Traitor players receive 1 point for every failed mission, 1 extra point for every mission of their suit, and 10 bonus points if there are strictly more failed missions then successful missions.
+-Compromised players get points equal to the VP value of all missions of their suit.

 ###Mission Guide###